 The Selection Criteria

-- Please send us only a PDF document in script format.
+- Please send us a “Final Draft” script or a PDF document in script format.
 If you have a problem with this, we can help.

-- The script should be longer than 2 minutes, but shorter than 8 minutes.
-This means, as a guide, your script should be no longer than 8 pages of properly formatted script.
+- The script should be longer than 2 minutes, but no longer that 10 minutes.
+This means, as a guide, your script should be no longer than 10 pages of properly formatted script.

 - It must not cause excessive offence.